July 4, 2022

 • paid_btn_url (String)

 Optional.
-Required if paid_btn_name is used.
-URL to be opened when the button is pressed.
-You can set any success link (for example, a link to your bot).
+Required if paid_btn_name is specified.
+URL opened using the button which will be presented to a user after the invoice is paid.
+You can set any callback link (for example, a success link or link to homepage).
 Starts with https or http.

 • payload (String)